MariaBHaque/Technical-Documentation-Portfolio/README.md

 # Technical Writing Portfolio

 👋 Hello!
-I'm Maria, a transitioning technical writer with a background in education and an MA in English Literature.
+I'm Maria.
+I'm transitioning into technical documentation with a background in education and an MA in English Literature.
 This portfolio showcases my first documentation projects, demonstrating my ability to:

 - Write clear, user-centered documentation
 - Use Markdown, Git, and GitHub to manage docs